 - AwesomeGuildStore : Augments the Guild Store interface with many useful additions.
 It improves both the “Search”/buy tab and the “Sell” tab.
 AGS adds a lot of Search filters and it also allows you to sell items directly from your Crafting Bag.
 AGS can be a little laggy though, and the regular Guild Store interface is alright, so I don’t recommend getting AGS if you’re not too big on trading, the lag may not be worth it.

 - Master Merchant (aka the infamous MM) : Offers additional features for Traders.
 How does MM work ?
 Basically, it scans Sales data from your Guilds and calculates a mean (selling) price for items (that’s what we call “MM price” or just the “MM” of an item).
 As you can guess, you need to be in a trading Guild in order for this add-on to collect enough data 😉 MM also tracks your sold items and creates trading statistics.
 It works with AGS so when you browse a Guild Store, you can quickly see which items are cheap or too expensive.
-MM can cause massive lag though, so use with caution.
+MM has been recently “updated” and the scanning system works much better now, it doesn’t create any lag anymore.

-- Arkadius’ Trade Tools : This basically works like MM, minus some features (doesn’t work with AGS) but a lot less laggy !
+- Arkadius’ Trade Tools : This basically works like MM, minus some features (doesn’t work with AGS).

 - Tamriel Trade Center (or TTC) : First of all, TTC is a website !
 You can look for an item and TTC will show you the Guild Store listings (where you can find the item, how much is it sold for, when was it last spotted in the store).
 But TTC is also an add-on !
 Whenever you browse through a Guild Store, it collects data and feeds it to the website.
 If you enjoy the TTC website, I can only encourage you to participate in it by running the add-on !
 You need to have an .exe file running while you play though (to connect to the website database), but it’s totally harmless.